-At the time, tourism throughout the broader region became struggling.
-So in place of refurbishing the resort, the proprietors pocketed the insurance payout and determined to revel in Dunk for themselves.
+At the time, tourism throughout the broader region was struggling.
+So, instead of refurbishing the resort, the proprietors pocketed the insurance payout and determined to revel in Dunk for themselves.

-Now it’s in the marketplace with an asking fee of around 20m Australian dollars ($14m; £11m).
+Now, it’s in the marketplace with an asking fee of around 20 million Australian dollars ($14 million; £11 million).

-Tom Gibson, who manages the sale at property enterprise institution JLL, says the lucky bidder will get the “antique bones” of the resort, a Qantas-built airstrip, mains power, and a sewage remedy plant.
+Tom Gibson, who manages the sale at property enterprise institution JLL, says the lucky bidder will get the resort’s “antique bones,” a Qantas-built airstrip, mains power, and a sewage treatment plant.

-He says the cutting-edge owners need to sell to a person who can “carry the operation lower back to lifestyles.”
+He says the cutting-edge owners need to sell to someone who can “carry the operation lower back to lifestyles.”

 Dunk’s fortunes form part of a picture of decline that mars lodges along Australia’s iconic reef.

-It is considered a string of retreats that have fallen into the wreck as powerful cyclones and growing competition have damaged tourism.
-Investment has suffered, and a handful of island motels lie derelict.
+It is considered a string of retreats that have fallen into the wreck.
+Powerful cyclones and growing competition have damaged tourism, and investment has suffered.
+A handful of island motels lie derelict.

 “This is surely a race, and we should live suit,” he says, adding it has “taken us a little at the same time as to comprehend that and respond”.